 Military Pay

-As of January 1, 2014, active duty military pay is exempt from income tax in Arkansas, including National Guard and Reserve Units.
-This income must be manually subtracted from the Arkansas resident return by selecting:
+Resident - As of January 1, 2014, active duty military pay is exempt from income tax in Arkansas, including National Guard and Reserve Units.
+This income must be manually subtracted from the Arkansas Return.

 - Subtractions From Income